 The biggest cons of a split stay are mostly the inconvenience.
 It can be slightly inconvenient to book them.
 And it can also be inconvenient to move your luggage around and not stay in one place.
 Another con of a split stay is that sometimes shorter stays will limit which resorts you can book.
 Disney prioritizes longer stays, so when you’re searching for resorts for a one- or two-night stay, some resorts may not show up even if they have availability.
 Disney generally releases these rooms for shorter stays later on if not booked, but if you’re hoping to have a reservation secured in time for making dining reservations at the 60-day mark, you might have to reconsider.

 Speaking of the 60-day mark, booking a split stay can also make getting dining reservations a little more complicated.
 Instead of one standard booking window, you’ll have two.
 And for those really difficult-to-get reservations, that could make things a little tricker too.

 Why Book a Split Stay at Walt Disney World

-A Split Stay at Walt Disney World is a great way to use the resort’s location to your advantage, save money and experience multiple resorts in one trip.
+A Split Stay at Walt Disney World is a great way to use the resort’s location to your advantage, save money, and experience multiple resorts in one trip.
 We love this option for experiencing more, often for less.
 And think it’s a great tactic for longer trips!
+If you don’t want to commit to a Disney Split Stay, you can give it a test run by Resort Hopping at Walt Disney World first.
+This will give you a better idea of which resorts you might want to lodge at in the future.
 Have you ever done a Split Stay at Walt Disney World?